-Mumbai batsman hell-bent on being part of India's 2015 World Cup team after not making it for the 2011 edition
+Following his recent injuries, Mumbai batsman Rohit Sharma is hell-bent on being part of India's 2015 ICC Cricket World Cup team after not making it for the 2011 edition in the past

 Emerging from finger and shoulder injuries that put him out of action for almost two months, India batsman Rohit Sharma will take a fresh guard today when India 'A' take on the touring Sri Lankan team in a warm-up match at Brabourne Stadium.